influxdata/docs-v2/content/v2.0/reference/release-notes/influxdb.md

 ### Features
 - Add TLS insecure skip verify to influx CLI.
 - Extend influx cli user create to allow for organization ID and user passwords to be set on user.
-- Autopopulate organization ids in the code samples.
+- Autopopulate organization IDs in the code samples.
-- Expose bundle analysis tools for frontend resources.
+- Expose bundle analysis tools for front end resources.
 - Allow users to view just the output section of a Telegraf config.

 ### Bug Fixes